Bethany England

-Bethany England (born 3 June 1994) is an English professional footballer who plays as a forward for Tottenham Hotspur in the FA WSL and the England national team.
+Bethany England (born 3 June 1994) is an English professional footballer who plays as a forward for Women's Super League club Tottenham Hotspur, whom she captains, and the England national team.
 She previously played for Doncaster Rovers Belles, Liverpool and Chelsea, and represented England on the U19 and U23 national teams.

-In 2020, England was named the league's Player of the Year and PFA Women's Players' Player of the Year after leading Chelsea to win the 2019–20 FA WSL and 2019–20 FA Women's League Cup.
+In 2020, England was named the league's Player of the Year and PFA Women's Players' Player of the Year after leading Chelsea to win the 2019–20 FA WSL and 2019–20 FA League Cup.
 She was also named to the PFA Team of the Year.

 Early life

-England was born and raised with her two sisters in Barnsley, a large market and college town in South Yorkshire, England, between Leeds and Sheffield.
+England was born and raised with her two sisters in Barnsley, a large market and college town in South Yorkshire, between Leeds and Sheffield.
 She began playing with a boys' team around age six and played with the team for 3–4 years.
+A plaque honouring England, as part of the "Where Greatness Is Made" campaign, was installed at Junior Tykes F.C. in Barnsley in 2022.
 She was later scouted to join the Sheffield United girls' centre of excellence.
 After three years with the Sheffield United girls' team, England began playing for the Sheffield United academy at age 13 where she played for three years along with her twin sister, Laura.
 At 16, England joined Doncaster Belles and broke onto the first team within her first year.

 England attended Barnsley Sixth Form College.
 At Barnsley College, her former football coaches remember her scoring the best goal many of them had ever seen at the Whitsuntide Tournament in Spain.
-Mark Ryan, manager of the college’s sport academy, noted, "The goalkeeper kicked the ball from the edge of the box.
+Mark Ryan, manager of the college's sport academy, noted, "The goalkeeper kicked the ball from the edge of the box.
 As the ball travelled towards the halfway line, Beth stood wide right.
 She watched the ball come over her left shoulder and she hit it, first time, from just inside the opposition half.
 Lobbed the goalkeeper.
-There were 28 boys on the sideline, and their reaction… It went from stunned silence to absolute uproar.”
+There were 28 boys on the sideline, and their reaction...
+It went from stunned silence to absolute uproar.”

 England studied law part-time through a partnership with BPP University and the Doncaster Belles organization with the goal of pursuing family law.
 As a youth, she admired footballers Steven Gerrard and Rachel Yankey.